ArduPilot/ardupilot_wiki/rover/source/docs/arming-your-rover.rst

 motor startups and drive-aways but they can also be disabled by setting the :ref:`ARMING_CHECK <ARMING_CHECK>` parameter if necessary.

-The reason for the failure can be seen by connecting the flight controller to a ground station (using telemetry or a USB cable), after attempting to arm the reason should be displayed on the HUD in red letters.
+The reason for the failure can be seen by connecting the autopilot to a ground station (using telemetry or a USB cable), after attempting to arm the reason should be displayed on the HUD in red letters.